 An invention is a new device, contrivance, process, or an improvement on an existing machine or product that solves a real or perceived problem or need.
-The category covers the illustrative design detail, the understanding of the invention's use and benefits, and design prototype construction.
+The category provides a means of presenting an invention to the general public.

 Pertinent Information and Definitions